MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Method

 This yields

 where $\mathbb{E}$ denotes the expected value, defined as

-The result indicates that the PSD behaves as a probability density function on the Doppler frequency \(f\), determined by the projection of the spatial velocity vector \(\mathbf{v}(s)\) onto the scattering direction \(\mathbf{r}\), scaled by the wavelength \(\lambda\).
+The result indicates that the PSD is proportional to a probability density function on the Doppler frequency \(f\), determined by the projection of the spatial velocity vector \(\mathbf{v}(s)\) onto the scattering direction \(\mathbf{r}\), scaled by the wavelength \(\lambda\).
 Under the assumption of a sharply concentrated angular distribution, it can be shown that \(S(f; \tau_i)\) follows an approximately Gaussian profile~\cite{turbic2025doppler}.
 Assuming that both the angular distribution \(p_{\Omega}^{i}(\mathbf{r})\) and the gain profile \(\beta_i(\mathbf{r})\) are time-invariant, the projected Doppler velocity \(v_r(s; \tau_i)\) can be estimated as the frequency at which the PSD attains its maximum

 This relationship arises because the PSD integral is maximized when the argument of the Dirac delta function is zero, that is, when